GameFoundry/bsf/Documentation/Manuals/docs/01_Developer/06_advancedRtti.md

 > By using this form of field definitions you are also no longer limited to arrays only contained with the **Vector** container.

-# Advanced plain fields {#advancedRtti_b}
+# Advanced plain fields
 Although plain fields are primarily intended for simple built-in types, sometimes they also need to be used on complex types.
 For example a **std::string** is often used as a field type, but it is not a simple built-in type, nor can we make it derive from **IReflectable**.
-For these purposes you can use @ref bs::RTTIPlainType<T> "RTTIPlainType<T>".
+For these purposes you can use @bs::RTTIPlainType<T>.
 This is a templated class you can specialize for your specific type.

 Once you specialize the class for your type, implementing all the required methods, you will then be able to use your type on plain fields in the RTTI class.
 Without this specialization the system will refuse to compile the RTTI type.